 Undergraduate students also have the opportunity to earn an 18-credit GCU ABA certificate.
 Upon completion of these 6 courses, the candidate will earn an Undergraduate Certificate in Applied Behavior Analysis from Georgian Court University.
-Required courses: PS435, PS436, PS437, PS438, PS453, and PS454.
+Required courses: PS435, PS436, PS437, PS438, and two semesters of PS453.

 Please note that this certificate is NOT equivalent to the BCaBA® certification granted by the Behavior Analyst Certification Board, Inc.®.
+Gainful Employment information about GCU certificate programs can be

-Gainful Employment information about GCU certificate programs can be found at www.georgian.edu/uploadedFiles/GCU_NonDegree_Programs.pdf.
+$found\ at\ www.georgian.edu/uploaded Files/GCU_NonDegree_Programs.pdf.$